 Point Differential Integration

 A 20-point victory signals dominance in a way a 2-point win doesn't.
-Our ELO adjusts more dramatically for convincing wins and close losses, capturing the true margin of team quality differences.
+Our ELO adjusts more dramatically for convincing wins and close losses.
+In practice, this means a team that wins by 25 points gains significantly more rating points than one that wins by 2—because the size of the victory tells us more about the gap in team quality.

 Home Court Advantage